lizygeogy/docs/docs/heterogeneous_env.md

 # Discuss heterogenous env

 - Heterogeneous Environments
-- How to be Cloud Agnostic
+- Why to be Cloud Agnostic
-- Amazon:
+- Amazon: amazon.md
-- Azure
+- Azure: azure.md
 - Migrating one service to another environment # to cloud, or from cloud, or between cloud